Zoocha/ZR-Media-bundle/README.md

     ddev drush recipe recipes/custom/zr-media-bundle
     ```

-This command will execute the Zoocha Media Recipe installation.
+This command will execute the ZR Media Recipe installation.